Dolby Laboratories (NYSE:DLB) Releases FY 2022 Earnings Guidance

-Dolby Laboratories (NYSE:DLB – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The electronics maker reported $0.70 earnings per share for the quarter, topping the consensus estimate of $0.60 by $0.10.
-The firm had revenue of $334.37 million for the quarter, compared to analysts’ expectations of $332.51 million.
-Dolby Laboratories had a net margin of 17.14% and a return on equity of 9.72%.
-The business’s quarterly revenue was up 4.6% on a year-over-year basis.
-During the same quarter in the prior year, the business earned $0.73 EPS.
-As a group, equities research analysts anticipate that Dolby Laboratories will post 2.62 EPS for the current fiscal year.
+Dolby Laboratories (NYSE:DLB – Get Rating) last announced its quarterly earnings results on Thursday, May 5th.
+The electronics maker reported $0.70 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.60 by $0.10.
+The business had revenue of $334.37 million during the quarter, compared to analyst estimates of $332.51 million.
+Dolby Laboratories had a return on equity of 9.72% and a net margin of 17.14%.
+The firm’s revenue was up 4.6% on a year-over-year basis.
+During the same period in the previous year, the company earned $0.73 EPS.
+As a group, analysts forecast that Dolby Laboratories will post 2.46 earnings per share for the current fiscal year.

-A number of equities research analysts have issued reports on DLB shares.
-StockNews.com lowered shares of Dolby Laboratories from a buy rating to a hold rating in a report on Thursday.
-Zacks Investment Research raised shares of Dolby Laboratories from a sell rating to a hold rating and set a $76.00 target price for the company in a report on Monday, March 7th.
-Barrington Research lowered their price target on Dolby Laboratories from $115.00 to $90.00 in a research report on Thursday.
-Finally, TheStreet upgraded Dolby Laboratories from a c+ rating to a b- rating in a research report on Friday, April 22nd.
-Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus price target of $83.00.
+A number of brokerages recently weighed in on DLB.
+Barrington Research cut their price objective on Dolby Laboratories from $115.00 to $90.00 in a research note on Thursday, May 12th.
+Zacks Investment Research raised Dolby Laboratories from a sell rating to a hold rating and set a $76.00 price objective on the stock in a research note on Monday, March 7th.
+TheStreet raised Dolby Laboratories from a c+ rating to a b- rating in a research note on Friday, April 22nd.
+Finally, StockNews.com downgraded Dolby Laboratories from a buy rating to a hold rating in a research note on Thursday, May 12th.
+Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Dolby Laboratories has an average rating of Buy and a consensus target price of $83.00.

-In other Dolby Laboratories news, SVP John D. Couling sold 500 shares of Dolby Laboratories stock in a transaction dated Wednesday, May 11th.
-The stock was sold at an average price of $72.61, for a total value of $36,305.00.
-Following the transaction, the senior vice president now owns 80,172 shares in the company, valued at $5,821,288.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-37.06% of the stock is owned by insiders.
+In other news, SVP John D. Couling sold 500 shares of the business’s stock in a transaction that occurred on Wednesday, May 11th.
+The stock was sold at an average price of $72.61, for a total transaction of $36,305.00.
+Following the sale, the senior vice president now directly owns 80,172 shares in the company, valued at $5,821,288.92.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, CMO Todd Pendleton sold 45,800 shares of the business’s stock in a transaction that occurred on Wednesday, May 18th.
+The shares were sold at an average price of $75.39, for a total value of $3,452,862.00.
+Following the sale, the chief marketing officer now owns 37,788 shares in the company, valued at $2,848,837.32.
+The disclosure for this sale can be found here.
+Insiders own 37.06% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of DLB.
-UBS Group AG grew its stake in shares of Dolby Laboratories by 55.0% during the first quarter.
-UBS Group AG now owns 339,670 shares of the electronics maker’s stock worth $26,569,000 after acquiring an additional 120,496 shares during the last quarter.
-Northern Trust Corp grew its stake in shares of Dolby Laboratories by 1.8% during the first quarter.
-Northern Trust Corp now owns 337,831 shares of the electronics maker’s stock worth $26,426,000 after acquiring an additional 6,079 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in shares of Dolby Laboratories by 5.4% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 630,290 shares of the electronics maker’s stock worth $49,302,000 after acquiring an additional 32,160 shares during the last quarter.
-Lazard Asset Management LLC grew its stake in shares of Dolby Laboratories by 7.4% during the first quarter.
-Lazard Asset Management LLC now owns 748,067 shares of the electronics maker’s stock worth $58,513,000 after acquiring an additional 51,779 shares during the last quarter.
-Finally, Signet Financial Management LLC purchased a new stake in shares of Dolby Laboratories during the first quarter worth about $411,000.
-Institutional investors own 59.34% of the company’s stock.
+Hedge funds have recently made changes to their positions in the stock.
+Bridgewater Associates LP acquired a new stake in Dolby Laboratories in the 1st quarter valued at $455,000.
+Signet Financial Management LLC acquired a new stake in Dolby Laboratories in the 1st quarter valued at $411,000.
+Great West Life Assurance Co.
+Can boosted its stake in Dolby Laboratories by 3.4% in the first quarter.
+Great West Life Assurance Co.
+Can now owns 4,954 shares of the electronics maker’s stock worth $409,000 after purchasing an additional 164 shares in the last quarter.
+Walleye Capital LLC acquired a new position in Dolby Laboratories in the first quarter worth $350,000.
+Finally, JustInvest LLC boosted its stake in Dolby Laboratories by 26.7% in the fourth quarter.
+JustInvest LLC now owns 3,120 shares of the electronics maker’s stock worth $297,000 after purchasing an additional 657 shares in the last quarter.
+59.34% of the stock is currently owned by institutional investors and hedge funds.

 Dolby Laboratories, Inc creates audio and imaging technologies that transform entertainment and communications at the cinema, DTV, transmissions and devices, mobile devices, OTT video and music services, and home entertainment devices.
 The company develops and licenses its audio technologies, such as AAC & HE-AAC, a digital audio codec solution used for a range of media applications.; AVC, a digital video codec with high bandwidth efficiency used in various media devices; Dolby AC-4, an digital audio coding technology that delivers new audio experiences to a range of playback devices; and Dolby Atmos technology for cinema and a range of media devices.